So what is a dowry? Does it still have a value in today’s Ireland?

 The Irish for dowry is ‘spré’, literally meaning ‘fortune’.

 Could this be seen as a sell-off or just a little something to help set the couple?
 Well world-wide it appears to be the later.

 Parents used the dowry system to prevent their sons marrying women not in their social standing.
 It was possible for some brides to have married without dowries, although usually not above their station.
-Many women, particuarly the younger girls of a household whose family could gather a dowry for the first/second daughter but not for the younger girls, either remained unmarried or emigrated as they had no prospect of marrying in Ireland without a dowry, in a foreign land they could start new lives where their social standing wasn’t so important and various employment allowed them to better themseles.
+Many women, particularly the younger girls of a household whose family could gather a dowry for the first/second daughter but not for the younger girls, either remained unmarried or emigrated as they had no prospect of marrying in Ireland without a dowry.
+In a foreign land they could start new lives where their social standing wasn’t so important and various employment allowed them to better themselves.
 Many of these girls saved the price of their dowry and returned to Ireland to marry.
 Some families sent their younger girls to enter a convent, they still actually needed to give a dowry, but a smaller dowry was acceptable making this possible for many families.

-Marriage as defined by
+Marriage as defined by George Bernard Shaw

-“When two people are under the influence of the most violent, most insane, most delusive, and most transient of passions, they are required to swear that they will remain in that excited, abnormal, and exhausting condition continuously until death do them part.
+When two people are under the influence of the most violent, most insane, most delusive, and most transient of passions, they are required to swear that they will remain in that excited, abnormal, and exhausting condition continuously until death do them part.